-This Cod Reuben Sandwich is a fishy take on a classic deli-style Reuben, and is piled high with seared cod, sauerkraut, and a homemade yogurt-based Russian dressing.
+Love Fish Sandwiches?
+This Fish Sandwich recipe is a Cod Reuben Sandwich, is a fishy take on a classic deli-style Reuben!
+It’s piled high with seared cod, sauerkraut, and a homemade yogurt-based Russian dressing.

 Using High-Quality Cod